-Like I said when I first thought about launching this site it was all about sharing my journey and explaining in simple terms how you too can do the same thing, and learning and understanding how the airline miles aka the points system works.
+Like I said, when I first thought about launching this site it was all about sharing my journey and explaining in simple terms how you too can do the same thing, to learn and understand, how the airline miles aka “the points game” works.

 There’s so much credit cards out there so initially choosing the right card can be very overwhelming and scary at the best of times, even within American Express itself there’s a huge variety of cards.

 From household to business cards from fee cards to free cards but I opted for the British Airways American Express Premium Plus card and paying the yearly fee of £195 simply because I wanted to rack up avios points quicker.
 You can apply for this card by clicking through here.